Engineering Arbitrary Hamiltonians in Phase Space: Examples

 \subsection{Rotational lattice}

-We now apply our method to synthetize a particularly interesting Floquet Hamiltonian with $q$-fold rotational lattice symmetry in phase space \bea \hat{H}^{(T)}_F=\beta\left[(\hat{x}-i\hat{p})^q-1 \right]\left[(\hat{x}+i\hat{p})^q-1 \right]. \eea The discrete rotational symmetry can be described by $\hat{R}(\frac{2\pi}{q})\hat{H}^{(T)}_F\hat{R}(\frac{2\pi}{q})=\hat{H}^{(T)}_F$, where $\hat{R}(\theta)=\exp(i \hat{a}^\dagger\hat{a} \theta)$ is a phase-space rotation by an angle $\theta$ \cite{Guo2013prl,Arne2020prx}.
+We now apply our method to engineer a particularly interesting Floquet Hamiltonian with $q$-fold symmetry in phase space \bea \hat{H}^{(T)}_F=\beta\left[(\hat{x}-i\hat{p})^q-1 \right]\left[(\hat{x}+i\hat{p})^q-1 \right]. \eea The discrete rotational symmetry can be described by $\hat{R}(\frac{2\pi}{q})\hat{H}^{(T)}_F\hat{R}^{\dagger}(\frac{2\pi}{q})=\hat{H}^{(T)}_F$, where $\hat{R}(\theta)=\exp(i \hat{a}^\dagger\hat{a} \theta)$ is a phase-space rotation by an angle $\theta$ \cite{Guo2013prl,Arne2020prx}.
 This Hamiltonian supports $q$ global minima, cf. the $Q$-function in Fig.~\ref{Fig-RotationDegen} (left) for $q=6$.
-Here, we have rescaled the phase-space coordinates such that the global minima fulfill $|x+ip|=1$.
-Each minimum corresponds to a different classical solution.
-Remarkably, quantum fluctuations do not introduce any tunneling between these solutions as the corresponding coherent states $|\alpha\rangle=|e^{im\frac{2\pi}{q}}/\sqrt{2\lambda}\rangle$ with $m=0,1,\cdots,q-1$ are exact zero-energy eigenstates.
-In other words, the groundstate manifold is $q$-dimensional and is spanned by $q$ $q$-legged cat states.
-The oscillator is steered into this manifold by photon decay (see the Appendix~E).
-The case $q=2$ has been proposed as a platform for fault tolerant syndrome detection \cite{Puri2019PRX}.
+Here, we have rescaled the phase-space coordinates such that the $q$ global minima fulfill $|x+ip|=1$ corresponding to different classical solutions.
+Remarkably, quantum fluctuations do not introduce any tunneling between these solutions as the corresponding coherent states $|\alpha_m\rangle=|e^{im\frac{2\pi}{q}}/\sqrt{2\lambda}\rangle$ with $m=0,1,\cdots,q-1$ are exact zero-energy eigenstates.
+In other words, the groundstate manifold is $q$-dimensional space spanned by $q$ $q$-legged cat states.